ijeomalouisa/PALMORIA_GROUP_HR/README.md

 #### Compliance & Pay Distribution Analysis:

-The aim here is to check if Palmoria Group complies with the $90,000 minimum salary for Manufacturing employees as well, know the overall salary distribution in $10,000 Bands.
+The aim here is to check if company complies with the $90,000 minimum salary for Manufacturing employees as well, know the overall salary distribution in $10,000 Bands.